Skip to main content

 Providing Care for Acutely and Critically Ill Children

-The pediatric nurse practitioner major in acute care, as part of FPB’s MSN program, requires 45 hours of coursework, plus over 600 clinical hours.
+The acute care pediatric nurse practitioner major, as part of the Master of Science in Nursing (MSN) program, requires 45 hours of coursework, plus over 600 clinical hours.
 Graduates are eligible for the certification exam conducted by the Pediatric Nursing Certification Board.

-• A dual major in Pediatric Nurse Practitioner-Primary Care and Acute Care Pediatric Nurse Practitioner is available by taking only one additional course and 200 additional clinical hours.
+• A dual major in Primary Care Pediatric Nurse Practitioner and Acute Care Pediatric Nurse Practitioner is available by taking only one additional course and 200 additional clinical hours.

-• Post-master’s certificates can be obtained, crafted according to individual needs and background education.
+• Post graduate certificates can be obtained, crafted according to individual needs and background education.

 • One year of recent acute care pediatric nurse experience required for admission.